-1 Institute of Microengineering and Nanoelectronics (IMEN), Universiti Kebangsaan Malaysia,

-43600 UKM, Bangi, Selangor, Malaysia

-2 TU BIONIK Center of Excellence for Biomimetics, Vienna University of Technology,

-Getreidemarkt 9/134, 1060 Wien, Austria

-3 Institute of Applied Physics, Vienna University of Technology,

-Wiedner Hauptstrasse 8-10/134, 1040 Wien, Austria

-4 AC2T Austrian Center of Competence for Tribology,

-Viktor Kaplan-Straße 2, 2700 Wiener Neustadt, Austria

-5 Institute of Chemical Engineering & University Service-Center for Transmission Electron Microscopy,

-Getreidemarkt 9/166, 1060 Wien, Austria

-Email address: ille.gebeshuber@ukm.my

-ABSTRACT
+1 Institute of Microengineering and Nanoelectronics (IMEN), Universiti Kebangsaan Malaysia, 43600 UKM, Bangi, Selangor, Malaysia, 2 TU BIONIK Center of Excellence for Biomimetics, Vienna University of Technology, Getreidemarkt 9/134, 1060 Wien, Austria, 3 Institut fuer Allgemeine Physik Vienna University of Technology, Wiedner Hauptstrasse 8-10/134, 1040 Wien, Austria, 4 AC2T Austrian Center of Competence for Tribology, Viktor Kaplan-Straße 2, 2700 Wiener Neustadt, Austria, 5 Institute of Chemical Engineering & University Service-Center for Transmission Electron Microscopy, Getreidemarkt 9/166, 1060 Wien, Austria

+Corresponding Author: email: ille.gebeshuber@ukm.my; Tel/Fax: 012 392 9233/03 8925 0439

+Abstract

 Biomimetics is a field that has the potential to drive major technical advances.
 It might substantially support successful mastering of current tribological challenges, i.e., friction, adhesion and wear in machines and devices from the meter to the nanometer scale.
 Science currently goes through a major change, with biology gaining increasing importance.
-Indeed, biology is becoming the new Leitwissenschaft.
+A new Leitwissenschaft that can be called "Biological Engineering" is evolving.
 Tribology is omnipresent in biology.
-Various examples for biological tribosystems across dimensions are introduced to the reader, exemplifying the hierarchical nature of biomaterials, and concepts such as integration instead of additive construction, optimization of the whole instead of maximization of a single component feature, multifunctionality instead of mono-functionality development via trial-and-error processes.
-The current state of biomimetics in tribology is reviewed, and possible biomimetic scenarios to overcome current tribological challenges are suggested (switchable adhesives, micromechanic devices, novel lubricants and adhesives).
+Various examples for biological tribosystems across dimensions are introduced to the reader, exemplifying the hierarchical nature of biomaterials, and concepts such as integration instead of additive construction, optimization of the whole instead of maximization of a single component feature, multi-functionality instead of mono-functionality and development via trial-and-error processes.
+The current state of biomimetics in tribology is reviewed, and possible biomimetic scenarios to overcome current tribological challenges are envisaged (switchable adhesives, micromechanic devices, novel lubricants and adhesives).